-Turbidity levels at Winsor Power Station have remained well below the DEP standard and averaged 0.22 NTU over the month.
+Turbidity levels at Winsor Power Station have remained well below the DEP standard and averaged 0.21 NTU over the month.

-SOURCE WATER FECAL COLIFORM LEVELS AT WACHUSETT AND NORUMBEGA RESERVOIRS
+SOURCE WATER FECAL COLIFORM LEVELS AT WACHUSETT RESERVOIR

-Samples from Wachusett Reservoir are collected before chlorination as water enters the aqueduct leading to Norumbega Reservoir.
-Samples from Norumbega Reservoir are collected from the reservoir itself before chlorination.
-These samples measure the extent of fecal contamination in the reservoirs.
-The SDWA standard is that no more than 20 fecal coliform/100 ml be present in 10% of the samples over a 6-month period.
+Samples from Wachusett Reservoir are collected before chlorination as water enters the aqueduct.
+These samples measure the extent of fecal contamination in the reservoir.
+The Surface Water Treatment Rule (SWTR) standard of the SDWA for unfiltered surface supplies is that no more than 20 fecal coliform/100 ml be present in 10% of the samples over a 6-month period.
+The six month running average results present the percent of samples exceeding the standard during the previous 6 month